Altoids: Marketing

-Marks & Spencer produces a near identical product called "Curiously Strong Mints".
 Callard & Bowser-Suchard once manufactured Altoids at a plant in Bridgend, Wales, but has since moved production to a Mars Wrigley plant in Chattanooga, Tennessee, United States, in order to manufacture the products closer to where they are primarily marketed.
 They were marketed for a brief period in the 1990s under the "Nuttall's" brand when Callard and Bowser was under the ownership of Terry's.

 Flavours and varieties

 Mints

-As of June 2022, Altoids mints are available in five flavours: peppermint, wintergreen, spearmint, cinnamon, and strawberry.
+As of June 2022, Altoids mints are available in five flavours, namely peppermint, wintergreen, spearmint, cinnamon, and strawberry.
 "Sugar-Free Smalls", tiny square mints sweetened with sorbitol and sucralose, are also available in peppermint, wintergreen, and cinnamon.
-In 2007, dark chocolate-dipped mints were introduced in three flavours: peppermint, cinnamon and ginger and in 2008, dark chocolate-dipped mints were introduced in crème de menthe.
+In 2007, dark chocolate-dipped mints were introduced in three flavours, namely peppermint, cinnamon and ginger and in 2008, dark chocolate-dipped mints were introduced in crème de menthe.
 The chocolate-dipped varieties were discontinued in 2010.
-Also historically made but no longer available were liquorice, cool honey, and (non-chocolate dipped) ginger and crème de menthe varieties.
+Also historically made, but no longer available, were liquorice, cool honey, and (non-chocolate dipped) ginger and crème de menthe varieties.
 Circa early 2011, Altoids altered the ingredients of their wintergreen mints, adding blue food colouring.
 Altoid mints other than those labelled "sugar-free smalls" contain gelatin.